nschikora/esp32-cdc-faker/README.md

 ## Software
 Some work of the software development part has already been done as some smart people already figured out the protocol that the radio and CD changer are speaking.
 Information on that protocol can be found in the additional ressources below.
 What's left is:
-* Port the radio/CD changer protocol for use with the ESP32's RTOS based OS
+* Port the radio/CD changer protocol for use with the ESP32's FreeRTOS based OS
 * Figure out what Bluetooth profile should be used for receiving audio and send control tasks like play and pause
 * Implement that Bluetooth profile
 * Figure out i2c audio output on the ESP32